Enshored: Foundation

-2014-present

-Enshored is contributing to the transformation of the Business Process Outsourcing industry by offering services to start-ups.
+2014 - present

-Enshored, like many companies in the BPO industry, runs its operations in the Philippines.
+Enshored, like many companies in the Business Process Outsourcing (BPO) industry, runs its operations in the Philippines.
 The Philippines BPO sector had a revenue target of US$25.5 billion and 1.4 million people employed for 2017.

 Additional related 2018 figures for the country Business Process Management (BPM) indicates a US$14.6 billion revenue and 890 thousand employees.
 These figures are estimated to grow to US$20.4 billion in revenue and 1.1 million employees by 2022.
 BPM, as well as BPO, are complementary services that focus on improving company processes.

 In 2018, Enshored was recognized in a survey of LA companies as enjoying one of the most diversified workforces.

 In 2019, Enshored was recognized as one of the top 50 companies in the US for Work-Life Balance category in a survey.